QuTech-Delft/cQASM-spec/README.md

 Identifiers follow the regex pattern `/[a-zA-Z_][a-zA-Z0-9_]*/`.
 That is, a combination of underscores, letters, and numbers, where the first character is not allowed to be a number.
 Identifier matching is case-insensitive.

 > JvS: Same as 1.0.

+The following identifiers are illegal, because they are either used as keywords already or are reserved for future versions.
+They are case-insensitive.

+    boolean   complex   const   def   double   extern   false   fixed   float include   int   map   matrix   pragma   qubit   qubits   struct   true type   ufixed   uint   vector   volatile   weak

+> JvS: The introduction of new keywords is the only thing that isn't lexically compatible to 1.0.
+At the same time though, 2.0 greatly reduces the number of keywords, as instructions are now represented as identifiers instead of keywords.
+All remaining single-letter keywords were also removed to prevent confusion (`q`, `b`, `x`, `y`, and `z`).

 Integer literals can be described using C-like decimal, hexadecimal, or binary notation.
 That is: